Colonial-Dev/FTL/test_site/content/example/index.md

 {% for row in rows %}
 - File at path {{ row.path }} has id {{ row.id }}
 {% endfor %}

+You can also fetch information about resources like images.
 {% set java = DB.get_resource("image.png") %}
 {{ java }}
 </code>